What Types Of Oils Are Used In Massage Therapy? Review

 oil used during massage

-Apricot Kernel Oil - Apricot kernel oil is light and moisturizing oil that is suitable for sensitive skin.
+Apricot Kernel Oil - Apricot kernel oil is a light and moisturising oil that is suitable for sensitive skin.
 It is rich in vitamins and minerals and has a subtle nutty aroma.

 Jojoba Oil - Jojoba oil closely resembles the natural sebum produced by the skin, making it an excellent choice for massage.
 It is lightweight, non-greasy, and easily absorbed.
 Jojoba oil is suitable for all skin types and does not clog pores.

 Sweet Orange Essential Oil - is fantastic for so many reasons.
-It has a lovely sweet smell and warm happy feelings.
-It is calming for the digestive system when used in aromatherapy and can help with colds, flu and when added to a massage carrier oil is great for the skin.
+It has a lovely, sweet smell and warm, happy feelings.
+When used in aromatherapy, it is calming for the digestive system and can help with colds and flu.
+When added to a massage, carrier oil is great for the skin.

 Popular Massage Oils Guide